petraartep/rock-paper-scissors/README.md

 ## Approach

 - Build domain model
+- Setup RSpec, Capybara, Travis CI, Rubocop
-- TDD in capybara
+- TDD in Capybara
-- MVP to make it work
+- MVP just to make it work
+- Adding CSS
+- Deploying to Heroku

 ## Challenges

-- TDD in capybara
+- TDD in Capybara
+- Understanding MVC
-- testing randomness
+- Testing randomness
-- adding CSS to .erb files
-- implement a result class and tests to return the right value
+- Implementing the rules and tests to return the right value

 ## Run the program